iggym/Swift-Conventions-Style-Guide/README.md

 ```
 ## Closures Declarations
 * Use trailing closure syntax wherever possible.
-* give the closure parameters descriptive name
+* Give the closure parameters descriptive name.
-* For single-expression closures where the context is clear, use implicit returns
+* For single-expression closures where the context is clear, use implicit returns.

 Use trailing closure syntax wherever possible.
 In all cases, give the closure parameters descriptive names: